ultimate271/notes/dostoevsky/brothers03.04.md

 “Mitya, I know you will tell the whole truth,” said Alyosha in agitation.

+#### Mitya's train of thought in that moment, leading to cruel toying of Katerina
 “I am telling it.
 If I tell the whole truth just as it happened I shan’t spare myself.
 My first idea was a—Karamazov one.
 Once I was bitten by a centipede, brother, and laid up a fortnight with fever from it.
 Well, I